EXeLearning

-IMS or SCORM (educational standards used to publish interactive contents in platforms or elearning tools as Moodle or any other OER (Open Educational Resources) repositories or XLIFF (standard for translation).

-To classify, or to catalog, educational contents according to different metadata models: Dublin Core, LOM, LOM-ES.

-When exported as Web Site, we can create web pages that can be viewed in different digital devices (smartphones, tablets, laptops....)

-And all this stuff, and much more, without knowing anything about programming.

 History

 eXeLearning was originally developed in New Zealand, in 2007, and was led by two universities (University of Auckland and Auckland University of Technology) and the Tairawhiti Polytechnic Institute.
 The project was originally supported by the New Zealand government.
 Development is now supported by government agencies and companies in Spain and other countries.

 The original project remained active until 2010.
-At that time eXeLearning had thousands of users and it was a very well known authoring tool in educational environments.
+At that time eXeLearning had thousands of users and it was very well known.

 In 2009-2010, the Instituto de Tecnologías Educativas del Ministerio de Educación del Gobierno de España (now INTEF) decided to restart and to evolve the project.
 The new eXeLearning, as it was named, would keep alive the original open source spirit of the project, adapting the application to new web developments and standards and introducing major improvements.

 In 2013 eXeLearning evolved as a web application written in Python + Ext JS that can be used with the default or preferred browser of the user, capable for use in different browsers.

 Beginning with version 2.0, innovations included: